ingonyama-zk/developer-docs/docs/icicle/primitives/poseidon.md

 ```
 For more examples using different configurations refer here.

-### Benchmarks

-TODO

 ## The Tree Builder

-The tree builder allows you to build Merkle trees using the Poseidon Hash.
+The tree builder allows you to build Merkle trees using Poseidon.

 You can define both the tree's `height` and its `arity`.
 The tree `height` determines the number of layers in the tree, including the root and the leaf layer.
 The `arity` determines how many children each internal node can have.